Income and employment for internally displaced persons and host communities

-Title: PROINTCAME: Participation of internally displaced persons and host communities
+Title: PROINTCAME: Participation of internally displaced persons and host communities in economic development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)